 Sagging skin, loss of facial volume, dissolving bony architecture, and accumulation of fat all lead to an aged appearance of the face.
 The effect of these changes is different in every individual and likely defined by one’s lifetime sun exposure and genetics.
 Our most common presenting statement is: “I just want to look how I feel.”
 At SPA, we have developed a lasting, safe, and elegant solution.
 The solution: a facelift.

-Our takes longer than the average surgeon’s because we believe that sacrificing time and safety are never an option when it comes to your face.
+Dr. Patel takes longer than the average surgeon because he believes that sacrificing time and safety is never an option when it comes to your face.
 Utilizing meticulously planned incisions and careful closure, and masking the incisions are key aspects to the overall result.
-Employing a SMAS lifting technique, Dr. Patel tightens not just your skin but the fine and durable layer below it in order to ensure a long-lasting result.
+Employing a SMAS excision and tightening technique, Dr. Patel tightens not just your skin but the fine and durable layer below it in order to ensure a long-lasting result.

 The greatest fear of all patients is that the results will look unnatural.
-Most surgeons acknowledge this fear, but are not armed with the appropriate knowledge of what causes the “wind-tunnel” appearance.
-Our analysis of “botched” cases shows that tightening in too vertical or too horizontal a direction results in poor outcomes.
-A true natural result comes from identifying the middle ground between these two.
-Our all-encompassing approach to the preoperative, surgical and post-operative care is so unique we had to give it a name.
+Most surgeons acknowledge this fear but are not armed with the appropriate knowledge of what causes the “wind-tunnel” appearance.

 What Can A Facelift Do For Me?